Clients configuration file for DHCPv6 server dhcpy6d

 - hostname = <hostname>

-- The client hostname.
-It will be used for dynamic DNS update.
+- The client non-FQDN hostname.
+It will be used for dynamic DNS updates.

 These attributes do not serve for identification of a client but for appropriate address generation.